debasishdastrp/Android-15_DualBoot_ABpartition/README.md

 ➡️**Step-1, Step-2 and Step-3 has been implemented in 1_PartitionSetup.sh script**

 ## 4. Primary OS Setup
 4.1.
-Format the data partition in TWRP recovery
+Format the data partition in TWRP recovery<br>
 4.2.
-Reboot to system.
+Reboot to system.<br>
 4.3.
-Complete Android setup.
+Complete Android setup.<br>
 4.4.
-Reboot into TWRP recovery.
+Reboot into TWRP recovery.<br>
 4.5.
-Connect the device to computer and open ADB shell on computer.
+Connect the device to computer and open ADB shell on computer.<br>
 4.6.
-Mount tools partition using steps / commands mentioned earlier in 3.b.
+Mount tools partition using steps / commands mentioned earlier in 3.b. <br>
 4.7.
 Take backup of metadata partition using following command.

     dd if=/dev/block/by-name/metadata of=metadata_b.img